revilowaldow/BITC/Sessions/2024/09 29 - Session 31.md

 	Interrogating Aru
 	Member of gold comanda left behind an orphan called [[Aru]], [[Kokarn'o]]
 	- He died
-	- Hands a death comanda helmet to Aru
+	- Hands a death comanda helmet to Aru, could allow you to be registered as a comanda
+	- Uzgrad killed the pro
 [[Jokku Troph]]
  - Researcher metallurgy
 [[Angelica Snowsand]]